What is Student Placement?

-Counselling students may be interested in working in the area of domestic violence, substance abuse, family therapy, correctional work such as re-offending prevention programs, body image and self esteem, poverty and homelessness, relationships, working with women, working with men, GLBTQ issues or many other areas where counsellors can make a significant difference.
+Counselling students may be interested in working in the area of domestic violence, substance abuse, family therapy, correctional work such as re-offending prevention programs, body image and self esteem, poverty and homelessness, relationships, working with women, working with men, LGBTIQ issues or many other areas where counsellors can make a significant difference.

 Master of Psychology (Clinical) undertake 3 external placements in a variety of agencies or health facilities.

 Social Work students undertake 2 placements and these can be in a wide variety of organisations from human services through to corporate.

 Undertaking your placement in an agency that offers services in an area of interest to you is the best possible way to get started on your career path.
 You will build a professional network of contacts in that area who will become your referees and also refer you to jobs they hear of.
 Many ACAP students are employed by their placement agencies.